sboselli/tv-multicharts/README.md

 # TradingView Multicharts

-A set of static html files featuring various cmobinations of markets, using TradingView widgets.
+A set of static html files featuring various combinations of markets, using TradingView widgets.

 See below for the full list of layouts.